 Lewis (2008) discusses the five defining features of the Facebook dataset, which is used in this study.
-First, data from Facebook is naturally occurring when downloaded directly from Facebook.com; this eliminates the issues in respondents’ ability to recall certain information and other sources of error in survey research (14, 15), particularly those that utilize name generator data collection techniques.
-Second, Facebook.com contains complete network data of a sociocentric nature, as opposed to an egocentric nature.
-This is advantageous given the interconnectedness of network members and the ability to determine member roles based on peers.
-Third, Facebook has the ability to provide longitudinal data, such as how relationships grow and change over time.
-However, it should be noted that once relationships on Facebook are established, they must be actively terminated, which is rare.
-Fourth, Facebook can provide data on multiple facets of relationships: people tagged in photographs together may represent a stronger relationship than people who are only “friends”.
-Finally, Facebook data can provide some cultural insight as individuals can indicate tastes and values; however, this data is difficult to quantify as responses are generally open-ended and can require significant post-processing.
-Additionally, in general, privacy settings on Facebook often restrict the ability for researchers to retrieve certain data (16).
+First, data from Facebook is naturally occurring when downloaded directly from Facebook.com, thus eliminating issues in a respondent’s ability to recall certain information (14, 15).
+Second, Facebook.com contains complete network data of a sociocentric nature, as opposed to an egocentric nature, which reflects the interconnectedness of network members and member roles based on peers.
+Third, Facebook has the ability to provide longitudinal data, such as how relationships grow and change over time; however, such information may be unreliable as it requires active user input to terminated previously established relationships, which is rare.
+Fourth, Facebook can provide data on relationship strength.
+For example, people tagged together in photographs may have a stronger relationship than people who are only “friends”.
+Finally, Facebook data can provide some cultural insight as individuals can indicate tastes and values; however, this data is difficult to quantify and process as responses are generally open-ended.
+Additionally, privacy settings on Facebook often restrict the ability for researchers to retrieve certain data (16).

-Tie-Strength of Relationships
+Relationship Tie-Strength

-Tie-strength is a measure of the intensity of relationships in a social network and has been studied for both traditional social networks and online social networks.
+Tie-strength is a measure of relationship intensity of in a social network and has been studied for both traditional and online social networks.
 Understanding and quantifying tie-strength has been researched in sociology and computer science, among other fields (17–21, 23–26, 31).
-In traditional social network analysis, tie-strength is assessed during data collection by asking about communication frequency and the type of relationship.
-Tie-strength can be associated with closeness, information propagation, and with whom an individual participates in activities, which is related to travel behavior (17, 19, 20).
+Tie-strength can be associated with closeness, information propagation, and with whom an individual participates in activities, which is related to travel behavior (17, 19, 20), and is typically assessed in traditional social network analysis during data collection by asking about communication frequency and the type of relationship.

 Tie-strength research encompasses strong ties, intermediate ties, and weak ties, each of which has unique qualities (18, 21, 22).
 Strong ties are associated with information propagation; however, a network with only strong ties may lead to fragmentation (18, 21).
 Weak ties are more likely to link members of different social groups while strong ties are more likely to link people within social groups (21).
 Research on intermediate ties is limited, but suggests that intermediate ties are important in inter-organizational knowledge transfer because they link key groups of organizations which are well connected with other organizations (22).

-Studies show that that the number of relationships an individual can maintain using online social networks is similar to the number of offline relationships maintained (23).
-Additionally, a study done by Gilbert et al. (2009) determined tie-strength for individuals using offline and online methods and suggests that online social networks can be used to predict tie-strength (24).
-In online social network analysis, tie-strength can be assessed quantitatively by determining communication frequency in various modes, such as mutual photos, wall posts, messages, etc. Research indicates that tie-strength is directly related to the number of online interactions between individuals and the number of different contexts used (25).
-However, not all of this data is publically available from Facebook.
+Studies show that that the number of online social network relationships an individual can maintain is similar to the number of offline relationships maintained (23).
+Additionally, Gilbert et al. (2009) compared tie-strength for individuals using offline and online methods and suggests that online social networks can be used to predict tie-strength (24).
+Research indicates that tie-strength is directly related to the number of online interactions between individuals and the number of different contexts used (25).
+Thus, analyzing communication and interaction frequency in online social networks (e.g., mutual photos, wall posts, messages) may provide a reasonable assessment of tie-strength. .
+However, it should be noted that not all of this data is publically available from Facebook.

 METHODOLOGY